 Since its foundation, the Bilderberg Group has had seven chairmen of its Steering Committee, including Henri de la La Croix de Castries who has held this position since 31 May 2012.
 In 2010, he served as chairman

 Henri de Castries, 5th Count of Castries, is a French businessman who previously was the Chairman and CEO of AXA (2000–2016).
 In March 2016, it was announced that he would retire from both roles on 1 September that year.
+AXA is an international insurance and investment company.
+They offer financial services and investment managing.
+Their services targets primarily larger investors.
+Small retail investors are better of using one of these trading platforms.

 Henri de Castries is also a board member of the Association pour l’Aide aux Jeunes Infirmes, an NGO supporting disabled youth.